MicrosoftDocs/win32/desktop-src/SecCertEnroll/about-object-identifier.md

 -   The first two nodes of the OID are encoded onto a single byte.
 The first node is multiplied by the decimal 40 and the result is added to the value of the second node.
 -   Node values less than or equal to 127 are encoded on one byte.
 -   Node values greater than or equal to 128 are encoded on multiple bytes.
-Bit 7 of the leftmost byte is set to one.
-Bits 0 through 6 of each byte contains the encoded value.
+Bit 7 of all bytes but the last one is set to one.
+Bits 0 through 6 of each byte contain the encoded value.

 These points are shown by the following illustration.